-The address map view, similar to address editor information, is always automatically shown whenever an IP integrator diagram contains addressing information.
+The Address Map window, similar to Address Editor information, is always automatically shown whenever an IP integrator diagram contains addressing information.

 The main grouping in the address map is by address network.
-An address network is a set of masters and slaves that share an interconnect, and thus have a shared "Network Address Space".
+An address network is a set of masters and slaves that share an interconnect, and thus have a shared "Network Address Space."
 Each network is displayed in two sections: masters (shown on the left) and slaves (shown on the right).

-Figure 104: Address Map View
+Figure 104: Address Map Window